Humanity may have just about one decade to maintain control over its own destiny based on the following assumptions:

 - There is no time left to create such an organisation from scratch, and therefore it needs to be an existing organization that would be converted into a supranational power (realistically within the Western World only)

-- The most suited organization seems to be the federated European Union, with NATO coming close second
+- The most suitable organization seems to be the federated European Union, with NATO coming close second

 - We must retain the ultimate control over AI development by 2030 and then have a strictly controlled further AI development, until it reaches the stage of Superintelligence about 2045.
-Only then can we hope to reach the period of incredible wealth and unimaginable capabilities – a new dawn for the coexistence of humans and Superintelligence.
+Only then can we hope to reach the period of incredible wealth and unimaginable capabilities.
+A new epoque in the histpry of Humanity will begin – the coexistence of humans and Superintelligence .

 There is some good news on the horizon.
 In the USA there is already an AI Caucus in Congress, the purpose of which is to “inform policymakers of the technological, economic and social impacts of advances in AI and to ensure that rapid innovation in AI and related fields benefits Americans as fully as possible.”
 What it misses in its scope is the existential threat that an AI may present.
 Top AI companies will fight any limitation on their AI development, if it endangers their profits, which had already been seen in the Congress during the hearing of IBM in June 2017.

 In the UK, which still holds the most advanced position in ‘soft’ AI development, there is an All Party Parliamentary Group (APPG) headed by Lord Timothy Clement Jones.
-One of its current items on the agenda is a proposal for an AI Global Governance Summit.
 If its current scope is extended by including the agreement on Universal Human Values, which could be one of the controlling measures for AI development, then it might represent an important step in reducing the risk of AI.
-That would ensure the continuous development of AI, which our civilisation definitely needs, is controlled by globally agreed legal system in that area.
+That would ensure that the continuous development of AI, which our civilisation definitely needs, is controlled by globally agreed legal system in that area.

 Before you move on, I would encourage you to read some evidence on the probability that humans may lose control over AI by 2030.
 Please bear in mind that the authors of the articles talk mostly of a ‘full’ Superintelligence by 2030, whereas I predict will only have an Immature Superintelligence by that date, which can still become, especially if combined with other Global Disorder Risk, the earliest existential risk for Humanity.